lithops-cloud/lithops/README.md

 from pywren_ibm_cloud import testpywren testpywren.run()
 ```
-Notice that if you didn't set a local PyWren's config file, you need to provide it as a dictionary by the `config` parameter of `test()` method which uses the default local config file if this parameter is `None`.
+Notice that if you didn't set a local PyWren's config file, you need to provide it as a dictionary by the `config` parameter of `run()` method which uses the default local config file if this parameter is `None`.

 Alternatively, for debugging purposes, you can also run [testpywren.py](pywren_ibm_cloud/testpywren.py) directly which located in the `pywren_ibm_cloud` folder with the arguments listed below.